alshai/Big-BWT/readme.md

 # Big-BWT

-Tool to build the BWT for higly repetive files using the approach described in *Prefix-Free Parsing for Building Big BWTs* by Christina Boucher, Travis Gagie, Alan Kuhnle and Giovanni Manzini.
+Tool to build the BWT for higly repetitive files using the approach described in *Prefix-Free Parsing for Building Big BWTs* by Christina Boucher, Travis Gagie, Alan Kuhnle and Giovanni Manzini [1].

 Copyrights 2018 by the authors.